savaslabs/savaslabs.github.io/_posts/2016-10-19-optimizing-jekyll-with-gulp.md

 But wait - how can we use a Jekyll plugin while we're hosting our site on GitHub Pages?
 GitHub Pages only allows
 [a few Jekyll plugins](https://pages.github.com/versions/) when it builds a site for deployment, a well-known limitation.
-Come back soon for a post on how we're using Travis CI to build our site for testing and deployment to GitHub Pages!
+[Read about how we're using Travis CI to build our site for testing and deployment to GitHub Pages so we can use Jekyll plugins.](/2016/10/25/deploy-jekyll-with-travis.html)

 The [installation and usage](https://github.com/robwierzbowski/jekyll-picture-tag#installation) documentation on Jekyll Picture Tag's GitHub repo is great, and setup is a quick